rwbl/make-floodbarrier-model/README.md

 ### Outline
 See also TODO.md.
-Some ideas come to mind planned for a next version.
+Ideas in mind planned for any next version.
-* Display real signal depending gate state.
+* Display real signal depending gate state
 	* Requires additional LEDs (i.e. gate open: 1 white + 2 red; gate closed: 2 red).
 There are no GPIO pins left = requires multiple LED on one pin solution (i.e. Shift Register 74HC595 or MAX7219)
-* REED switch to control gate close position (instead of using timer from open to close position).
+* REED switch to control gate close position (instead of using timer from open to close position)
-	* Requires additional GPIO with pullup There are no GPIO pins left = no solution yet found.
+	* Requires additional GPIO with pullup There are no GPIO pins left = no solution yet found
 * Configuration parameter setting EEPROM using B4J client or Node-RED: WiFi SSID&Key, Gate Close Threshold, MQTT Server IP
-* MQTT parsing using extenal library instead of using ByteConverter with Split & IndexOf methods.
+* MQTT parsing using extenal library instead of using ByteConverter with Split & IndexOf methods
-* Multi push-buttons to control the gate PF M-Motor open, close, reverse, forward.
+* Multi push-buttons to control the gate PF M-Motor open, close, reverse, forward
-* Request online sea weather forecast to display on OLED row 6 (wind,temperature).
+* Request online sea weather forecast to display on OLED row 6 (wind,temperature)

 ## Wiring
 ![floodbarrier-c](https://user-images.githubusercontent.com/47274144/65248619-bed3c080-daf2-11e9-99fe-e938e12ad2e4.png)